mikeqfu/pydriosm/README.md

-#### Installation (Testing phase)
+#### Installation

-Currently this package has been uploaded to [TestPyPI](https://test.pypi.org/project/pydriosm/) only.
-The installation of the package requires a few supporting packages to ensure its complete functionality.
-However, some of the required packages, such as Fiona, GDAL and Shapely, may necessitate installing their Windows binaries available at [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).

-Otherwise, use the command prompt to run:
+This package has been available at [PyPI](https://pypi.org/project/pydriosm/).
+Use the command prompt to run:

 ```
-pip install --extra-index-url https://test.pypi.org/simple/ pydriosm
+pip install pydriosm
 ```

+The installation of the package requires a few supporting packages to ensure its complete functionality.
+However, some of the required packages, such as [Fiona](https://pypi.org/project/Fiona/), [GDAL](https://pypi.org/project/GDAL/) and [Shapely](https://pypi.org/project/Shapely/), may necessitate installing their Windows binaries which can be downloaded from [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+Once those packages are ready, go ahead with the 'pip' command.